White Vinegar in Laundry: What It Does and Doesn't Do

 How to use it

-1. 4Smell check when dry.
-The vinegar scent rinses out; if it lingers, run one plain rinse.
+1. 5Smell check when dry.
+Any vinegar scent rinses out as fabric dries; if it lingers, run one plain rinse.

 Frequently asked questions